Texas Advance Directive Form

 • The principal’s relative by blood or marriage

-• A beneficiary to the principal’s estate or assets
+• A beneficiary or heir to the principal’s estate or assets

 • The attending physician